venk120soft/DataStructures/README.md

 # DataStructures
-- Javascript all methods will start with small letter ex: 'Hello'.length
+- Javascript all methods will start with small letter ex: **'Hello'.length**
-- C# all mthods will start with capital letter ex: 'Hello'.Length
+- C# all mthods will start with capital letter ex: **'Hello'.Length** [Icons used in Visual stuio for different types](https://docs.microsoft.com/en-us/visualstudio/ide/class-view-and-object-browser-icons?view=vs-2022)

 ### What is Datastructure?
 Different ways of storing data in computer.
 A data structure is a particular way of organizing data in a computer so that it can be used effectively